yedpodtrzitko/godot-docs/classes/class_openxrinteractionprofile.rst

 Description
 -----------

 This object stores suggested bindings for an interaction profile.
-Interaction profiles define the meta data for a tracked XR device such as an XR controller.
+Interaction profiles define the metadata for a tracked XR device such as an XR controller.

 For more information see the `interaction profiles info in the OpenXR specification <https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#semantic-path-interaction-profiles>`__.